Skip to main content

 It is a focused, clinical approach, one that looks past the crowd to see you, the individual.
 It begins with the premise that your symptoms are real, that they are data points, and that they point toward a specific imbalance within your own biological systems.

-The core distinction between a that is part of your health plan and one that is not lies in their fundamental purpose.
+The core distinction between a wellness program that is part of your health plan and one that is not lies in their fundamental purpose.
 A health plan’s program is an instrument of population health management.
 Its objective is to assess and mitigate risk across a large group of people to manage costs.

 It operates on statistical averages and broad recommendations.
 It is designed to make the healthy choice the easy choice for the median employee, thereby lowering the collective insurance burden.
 These programs are built on a philosophy of broad-stroke interventions, like biometric screenings and health risk assessments, which are valuable for identifying trends across a workforce.
 They are not, however, designed to diagnose the root cause of an individual’s specific metabolic or hormonal dysregulation.